dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 {...}
 ```

-The idea of the proof is to take advantage of `Denotational` being an algebra homomorphism, by translating its properties to `Operational` via the already proven main result in [Denotational and Operational Semantics Are Bisimilar](#denotational-and-operational-semantics-are-bisimilar).
+The idea of the proof is to take advantage of `Denotational` being an algebra homomorphism, by translating its properties to `Operational` via the lemma in [Denotational and Operational Semantics Are Bisimilar](#denotational-and-operational-semantics-are-bisimilar).
 The relevant new statements capture that bisimilarity is symmetric and a congruence with respect to the `Star` operation:

 ```
 greatest lemma BisimilarityIsSymmetric<A(!new)>[nat](L1: Lang, L2: Lang)